 4: Sow Correctly

 Direct sow cucumber seeds in the garden once the soil temperature exceeds 60 degrees (Get a soil thermometer!).
-Although you can start cucumbers indoors and transplant them outside in April or May (depending on location), they tend to be more disease resistant when they are direct sown outside.
+Although cucumbers can be started indoors and transplanted outside in late spring, they tend to be more disease resistant when they are direct sown outside.

 Plant a radish seed with every cucumber seed to protect against cucumber beetles, according to Carrots Love Tomatoes.
 You won’t eat these radishes, but rather let them grow, flower, and go to seed.

-If you have had trouble with cucumber diseases in the past, it will be important to give your cucumber plants extra space so the leaves can dry out sufficiently.
+If you’ve had trouble with cucumber diseases in the past, give your plants extra space so the leaves can dry out sufficiently.
 Plant them 48 inches apart and 1 inch deep.

 5: Grow Vertically